HL7/fhir-project-mhealth/ig-data/input/pagecontent/40_user_choice.md

 <span id='user-requests-that-sharing-stop-with-the-other-user-or-third-party.'/>
 #### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-cloud'/> Scenario: User Requests That Sharing Stop With the Other User or Third Party.

-After a user requests that sharing stop, any data previously accessible **SHALL** no longer be accessible to the third party, and future data **SHALL** not be sent to that party.
+After a user requests that sharing stop, any data previously accessible shall no longer be accessible to the third party, and future data shall not be sent to that party.

 NOTE: This specification does not speak to the access a third party has to data that it has previously recieved and/or stored.
 That is outside of the scope of this specification.